JonaiLive/nicanews/README.md

 Thank you to https://newsapi.org/ for providing the API.

-If you have any questions or have any ideas on how I can improve with please let me know.
+If you have any questions or have any ideas on how I can improve it please let me know.